Melissa Amrit Jaya Kulick, PhD

 RYT 200; Monk; Resident

-Though they never had plans of becoming a yoga (asana) teacher, their desire to deepen their own practice led Amrit to participate in and graduate from Kashi Atlanta's first 200-Hour Classical Yoga Teacher Training in 2004.
-As a result of their further desire to immerse themself more fully in their lineage, Amrit completed the Kali Natha Yoga Teacher Training at Kashi Ashram in 2007.
-For many years, Amrit did not offer any classes or workshops on our schedule, but was and is graced to be able to bring the teachings and tools of their spiritual path to their work as a psychologist, where they assist clients in ‘living yoga off the mat.’
+Though they never had plans to become a yoga teacher, their desire to deepen their own practice led Amrit to participate in and graduate from Kashi Atlanta’s first Classical Yoga Teacher Training in 2004.
+As a result of their further desire to immerse themselves more fully in their lineage, Amrit completed the Kali Natha Yoga Teacher Training at Kashi Ashram in 2007.
+While they may not teach any asana classes, Amrit gratefully brings the teachings and tools of their spiritual path to their work as a psychologist, where they assist clients in ‘practicing yoga off the mat.’
+They have a particular passion for helping others perceive all of life as one's spiritual path and embrace the opportunities for healing and growth in every circumstance and moment.

 Amrit became a resident of the ashram in 2004, as an expression of their commitment to their ashram, community and spiritual path.
-In 2018, they were honored to be recognized as and step into an ever-deepening role of monk in the Kashi lineage.
-They are grateful for the daily opportunities these roles provide them to connect to meaning in their life, and to care for their ashram and satsanga.
-You might catch Amrit volunteering behind the desk or may also see them around the ashram at our larger events with a camera in their hand, serving in their role as ashram photographer.
+In 2018, they were blessed with initiation as a monk in their beloved Kashi lineage.
+They are grateful for the many opportunities to connect to the deeper meaning in their life, and to care for their ashram and satsanga.